kettro/TSWiFT/README.md

 Initialize the module using `(init options)`, and then provide new samples to the TSWiFT using `(submit-sample sample)`.
-This will return either `nil`, if the module has not yet "warmed up" (Takes 1 full window to do so), or a `pComplex` Polar Complex number.
-The magntiude is retievable at the `:r` key, and the phase at the `:t` key.
+This will return either `nil`, if the module has not yet "warmed up" (Takes 1 full window to do so), or a `cComplex` Cartesian Complex number.
+The magntidue can be computed using the `cmagnitude` method, or by converting the value to a Polar value, using the `cconvert` method.

 The frequency bins returned by the algorithm will be ordered by frequencies: positive first, and then negative; the first N/2 bins are the positive bins,